orcnog/orcnog.github.io/orcnog/NOTES_TODOs.md

 ## Back End Enhancements

+* [ ] Connect the 5etools initiative tracker to the d20.orcnog.com/controller functionality.

 * [ ] Auto URL shortener for super long DM Screen URLs?

+* [ ] Add a Print Statblocks option in the DM Screen or maybe a separate Print page, which styles statblocks a bit better (fonts closer to the WotC book standards), and allows for layout choices (vertical vs horizontal, # of columns inside the statblock itself).

+## Grand (maybe unrealistic) Enhancement Goals

+* [ ] Make an "encounter" an includable object inside an adventure, much like a statblock or a table
+  *  Develop its own default rendering and styling
+  *  (Even loftier goal!) allow it to be run/operated directly from the adventure text.
+  * Maybe ^ this looks like just adding the HP and condition trackers to already-includable statblocks?
+And tracking HPs of named NPCs globally (within the adventure text)?
+Idunno... that is kinda half-baked.
+A full-on initiative tracker inside the adventure would be superior, and possibly easier to implement.

-* [ ] Can I automate the conversion of my OneNote articles into 5eTools adventure json??
+* [ ] Automate the conversion of my OneNote articles into 5eTools adventure json??
 Maybe OneNote -> Markdown -> json?
 Maybe AI can help? (that's not really automating it, but it might speed me up)

+* [ ] Add a sign-in feature.
+No more saving JSON files to your PC.